icy/google-group-crawler/README.md

 ##Description

 icy/google-group-crawler is a script that downloads all the messages from a given google group.

 But there may be scenario where someone is intrested in downloading only the messages from most discussed topics in the group.

 In such cases this google-group-crawler may not give exact results, so some modifications were needed to do this.
 ##Modification

 Without disturbing the actual functionality, a piece of new code is added to the existing one.

-The block of code added is in the form of a function named _sort_msgs_folder()
+The block of code added is in the form of a function named _sort_msgs_folder ()

 The approach followed to download messages from most discussed topics among the group is:

-1.Find the files in the msgs folder which have more number of urls that belongs to single topic.
+1. Find the files in the MSGs folder which have more number of urls that belongs to single topic.

-2.Sort those files based on number of lines in each file.(obiviously the topic with more discussions have more urls to actual message).
+2. Sort those files based on number of lines in each file. (obviously the topic with more discussions have more urls to actual message).

-3.Specify the limit that indicates how many topic to be downloaded.
+3. Specify the limit that indicates how many topics to be downloaded.

-4.Remove all remaining files from msgs folder.
+4. Remove all remaining files from msgs folder.

-5.And further processing continous in the same way as it was before.
+5. And further processing continues in the same way as it was before.

-6.once it was done open a file in mbox and see whether it containd urls to those topics that are mostly discussed.
+6. once it was done open a file in box and see whether it contain urls to those topics that are mostly discussed.

 ##Usage